GoogleCloudPlatform/emblem/CONTRIBUTING.md

 This project follows
 [Google's Open Source Community Guidelines](https://opensource.google/conduct/) as well as the included [Code of Conduct](/CODE_OF_CONDUCT.md).

+## Proposing Changes

+We represent business requirements as "User Journeys".
+Each user journey may represent a new use case for the application, an operational requirement for the architecture, or a demo requirement for how this application is used as a learning resource.

+Journeys should be created via the [User Journey Proposal](https://github.com/GoogleCloudPlatform/emblem/issues/new?assignees=&labels=status%3A+investigating%2C+priority%3A+p2%2C+type%3A+journey&template=user_journey.md&title=%28Journey%29+UJ1%3A+Journey+Title) template.

+For more incremental changes, a feature request will be considered but should relate to an existing User Journey.

 ## Design & Project Philosophy

 ### Positive & Helpful in Feedback